 No. of Credits: 37

-This may be a competitive admissions program determined by student/instructor ratios.
+This may be a competitive admission program determined by student/instructor ratios and clinical space available.
 A grade of “C” or better is required in all program courses.

 This program may be designated as a Health Manpower Shortage program.
 For more information contact the Admissions Department.